Milford Sound Cruise after Routeburn Hike

 On the bus back the driver picked some more hikers who just finished the Routeburn Track The driver really engaged with us and discussed how we found the track and spoke with guests, asking how they enjoyed the cruise.
 It made the journey home really pleasant being surrounded by such a friendly atmosphere.

-The bus arrived back into Queenstown at reasonable time and our friendly driver even offered to drop off some guests at the airport or along Frankton Road, which was great customer service.
+The bus arrived back into Queenstown at a reasonable time and our friendly driver even offered to drop off some guests at the airport or along Frankton Road, which was great customer service.

 Overall I had a breathtakingly beautiful trip to Milford Sound and using the Info Track Routeburn Loop with Cruise tour was the perfect way to do it.
 At no point did I feel rushed going from one bus or boat to another, I had time to actually enjoy my journey, the stunning views, get to know the history and facts and enjoy a nice lunch all while taking in the incredible wildlife and the geological wonder that is the Milford Sound.